Cooking Mistakes to Avoid in the kitchen happen to all of us, but following a few simple tips can prevent some of them from happening.

 - A 4-inch paring knife.

-More cooking mistakes in the kitchen that can easily be avoided:
+More cooking mistakes in the kitchen to avoid easily:

 Not tasting as you go.
 Taste, taste, taste, and season accordingly, because flavors change every minute.
 This includes improperly salting food, or not salting it at all.
 Salt helps to bring out the flavors of ingredients, and it helps to keep raw meat and cakes from drying out during cooking or baking.

 Not using thermometers.
+This is a big cooking mistake to avoid to get the perfect level of doneness on all your meats.
 All ovens are different, and every cut of meat is different.
 You and your neighbor both have the dial turned to 300 degrees, but the actual temperature in their oven won't be the same as in yours.
 The meat is ready when it's ready.
 Which suggests that….

 ….People don't use meat thermometers as often as they should.
 The temperature shown on a meat thermometer will tell you the (you guessed it) internal temperature and doneness of your food, not the recipe that says it will be done at xxx degrees after yyy minutes.
 Many home cooks believe their stoves have two temperatures: off and max.
 It's maddening.